 Sentyurin told Anadolu Agency that natural gas markets are becoming increasingly interconnected, global, and integrated.

 He said that the recent price spikes at record-high levels are compelling evidence of this phenomenon.

 He added that several factors are perpetuating the unprecedented spike in the European continent: growing gas demand amidst COVID-19 recovery, concerns over upcoming winter supplies, and gains in other energy markets.

 Sentyurin said that currently, global markets are simmering with concerns about winter natural gas prices.

 He noted that colder-than-average temperatures could trigger extreme volatility for natural gas prices in the upcoming winter season in Europe.

-Sentyurin said that recent developments, which 'sadly' affect the entire strata of society still reeling from the devastation caused by COVID-19 pandemic, validate the long-held position of the Gas Exporting Countries Forum (GECF) on a balanced approach to managing the energy transition.
+Sentyurin said that recent developments, which "sadly" affect the entire strata of society still reeling from the devastation caused by the COVID-19 pandemic, validate the long-held position of the Gas Exporting Countries Forum (GECF) on a balanced approach to managing the energy transition.

-Sentyurin noted that when the price is down producers make less revenues and hence less investment in the supply chain, when the price is high, consumers suffer the financial burden.
+Sentyurin noted that when the price is down producers make fewer revenues and hence less investment in the supply chain, when the price is high, consumers suffer the financial burden.